 - Preparation

-- First, clean and thoroughly wash the fish steaks.
-Pat them dry, and rub 1/2 tsp turmeric and 1/2 tsp salt all over the fish.
+- For making this recipe, first clean and thoroughly wash the fish pieces, pat the pieces dry, and marinate the fish pieces with 1/2 tsp turmeric powder and 1/2 tsp salt.

-- Prepare this fish curry masala by first blending 2 skin-out onions (cut into cubes).
+- To prepare this fish curry masala, first blend 2 skin-out onions (cut into cubes).

 - Then blend 1/2 inch ginger, 7-8 garlic cloves, 3 green chillies, 1 tomato, and 1/2 inch cinnamon stick, 3 cardamom pods & 4 cloves) with the onion paste.